Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 |"
 ```

-In above output few things to observe are:
+In the above output few things to observe are:
-1. \n is allowed in text block, and it generates additional new line in output.
+1. \n is allowed in the text block, and it generates an additional new line in the output.
-2. " and ' can be used freely in text blocks like Strings.
+2. " and ' can be used anywhere in text blocks like Strings.
 3. to use \ we need to use \\\\.
 4. Sequences of three " characters require the escaping of at least one " to avoid mimicking the closing delimiter.
-5. To allow finer control of the processing of newlines and white space, two new escape sequences are introduced in java 15.
+5. To allow finer control of the processing of the newlines and white space, two new escape sequences are introduced in java 15.
-	1.    ***\\*** at the end acts like concatenation of 2 Strings, in other words it avoids line terminator between
+   1.    ***\\*** at the end acts like concatenation of 2 Strings, in other words, it avoids line terminator between consecutive lines.
-   consecutive lines.
    2.    ***\\s*** adds space

 ### Common mistakes in text blocks